cj3kim/wunder-blog/source/_posts/how-does-requestpipe(response)-work.md

 We know that request/response inherit from the Stream interface, which, in turn, inherits from EventEmitter.
-Readable streams have two very important events called 'data' and 'end'
+Readable streams have two very important events called 'data' and 'end'.
+Writable streams has an event called 'finish'.
+When the readable stream finishes piping to writable stream, the writable stream emits the event 'finish'.

 Let's do an experiment: